maitienduy/GSPD-team8/Main/README.md

-in server.py, port="COM4" #This will be different for various devices and on windows it will probably be a COM port. example : port="/dev/tty.HC-05-DevB" on Mac
+in server.py, the line port="COM4" : This will be different depending on the OS.
+On windows it will probably be a COM port, on Mac st like port="/dev/tty.HC-05-DevB"